 As the University of Michigan no longer had anyone working on Chinese philosophy, I transferred again, this time to the University of Utah’s Department of Philosophy, to work with Eric Hutton.
 My dissertation looked at the political philosophy of Xunzi 荀子 and Han Feizi 韓非子 and attempted to demonstrate why certain of their ideas are live options for us today and could benefit contemporary political philosophy.

-Most recently, Colorado State University convinced me to join their department of philosophy which is impressive for a wide variety of reasons, not least because of its deep and enduring commitment to a wide variety of areas of philosophy beyond the Western world.
+Most recently, Colorado State University convinced me to join their department of philosophy which is impressive for a wide variety of reasons, not least because of its deep and enduring commitment to a wide variety of areas of and approaches to philosophy beyond the Western world.
 A brief interview I did with CSU is available here.